cloudfoundry-attic/cf-docs/source/docs/using/services/node-service-bindings.html.md

 app.listen(process.env.VCAP_APP_PORT || 3000);
 ~~~

-## <a id='modifying'></a> Modifying the sample application ##
+## <a id='Connecting'></a> Connecting to a Service ##

-For the purpose of demonstrating how you should use each module within the context of auto configuration, we will add a function to the application called record_visit, this, for some examples, will record the visitors IP address and the date and for the others will simply demonstrate connectivity.
+Let's add a function to the application called record_visit, this, for some examples, will record the visitors IP address and the date and for the others will simply demonstrate connectivity.

 ### <a id='module-support'></a> Adding support for the correct module ###